muscletechnologies/Muscle-tech-web/content/_index.md

 # call_to_action
 call_to_action:
   title: Ready to Transform Your Business?
   content: Let's discuss how our software solutions and IT services can streamline your operations and drive growth.
-Schedule a free consultation today.
+Schedule a free demo today.
   image: '/images/cta.svg'
   button:
     enable: true
     label: "Request a Demo"
-    link: "/contact"
+    link: "/request-demo"
 ---